The history of vaccines

 The American Academy of Pediatrics considers the era of vaccines to have begun with the physician Edward Jenner.
 This British doctor observed that people who milked cows and contracted cowpox were protected against human smallpox.
 In 1796 he inoculated an eight-year-old child with fluid from cowpox pustules and when the child was subsequently injected with the human smallpox virus the child did not develop it and suffered no symptoms.
 In the 19th century the French physician Louis Pasteur developed the second generation of vaccines, including those against cholera and rabies, and introduced the term vaccine (from the latin vacca meaning cow) in recognition of Jenner's work with cows.

-Between then and now, vaccines have allowed us to prevent dozens of infectious diseases.
+From its beginnings to the present day, vaccines have allowed us to prevent dozens of infectious diseases.
 According to the WHO, the measles vaccine alone saved 23 million lives between 2000 and 2018, especially among children.
-It also points out that a suitable vaccination programme would make it possible to prevent 24 million people from descending into poverty in developing countries but, although immunisation by vaccination prevents between 2 and 3 million deaths a year, there are still almost 20 million infants in the world with no access to basic vaccinations .
-Vaccines are powerful, effective and cheap weapons in the fight against sickness, death and poverty.
+It also points out that a suitable vaccination programme would make it possible to prevent 24 million people from descending into poverty in developing countries but, although immunisation by vaccination prevents between 2 and 3 million deaths a year, 21 million infants in the world have no access to basic vaccinations .

 The history of vaccines in the last century